gowen100/Jane-Street-Solutions/README.md

 * **Feb 18** https://www.janestreet.com/puzzles/hooks-3/
 * **Aug 18** https://www.janestreet.com/puzzles/hooks-4/ (works but very slow need to solve by hook not by row)
 * **Jun 19** https://www.janestreet.com/puzzles/hooks-5/ (works given the correct hook placements but very slow, need to go back to the pruning from the hooks #3 solution)
+* **Nov 19** https://www.janestreet.com/puzzles/hooks-6/ (bit the bullet and changed my approach back to the 3 stage approach I used for #3, which worked well.
+Need to implement for #5 now)